just-the-docs/just-the-docs/peopleops/EXPENSES.md

 ## Equipment Expenses

+  - Expenses at or below $100 are not approved in advance but are reviewed instead for reimbursement (you can ask if you're not sure, but if you can solve any real problem for $100 or less, ask for forgiveness rather than permission.)
+See the next section for guidelines.
+  - In general, items with a cost of less than $100 can be authorized by the manager as standard expenses if they are deemed reasonable.
+If the manager perceives that these expenses are being excessively utilized, they will involve Clark in the decision-making process.
   - Any expense over $100 must be approved in advance of the purchase in order to be reimbursed.
   - Countable will provide a (loaner) linux laptop if you use that as your primary work machine.
     - We subsidize Linux because it helps the team learn about our servers, Docker and other critical components of our business that use Linux.
 We want a bias to moving as much infrastructure in that direction as possible but recognize not everything works there yet (Adobe, I'm looking at you).